 The boys dropped down as instructed, hands in the air.
-One large Dragoon ran past Josah, running so fast that it appeared as a blur.
+One large Dragoon ran past Josah, going by so fast that it appeared as a blur.
 The remaining six or seven Dragoons of various sizes surrounded the boys.

 At first, all they could see was the long black ruff fur around the neck.
 Black and white accents on their face and chin made them appear angry.
-Their menacing yellow eyes demanded attention.
+Their menacing yellow eyes, glaring at them, demanded attention.

-A few of the animals paced back and forth, waiting to see if the boys would attack.
-The smaller, younger cats had thick, gold coats and dark spots, stayed further back.
+Several Dragoons paced back and forth, waiting to see if the boys would attack.
+The smaller, younger cats with thick, gold coats and dark spots, stayed further back.
 The fur on mature Dragoons was gray with black and light spots.
 They all had white fur on their chest and legs, as well as short, bobbed tails.
 Their ears had wisps of black hair on the tips making them appear longer.

 The cats were curious because the boys didn’t run nor appeared to be a threat.
 At first, a few of the Dragoons pounded their large padded paws on the ground but stopped when the boys didn’t react.
 In the distance, Graybard pleaded for help.

 Josah, with hands raised, stood up in one motion.
 The cats drew back, expecting an attack but settled down when nothing happened.
 Taking their cue from Josah, the brothers stood up, as well.

 “Start walking slow and steady toward Graybard.
 Only stop if a Dragoon is in front of you.”